Career Growth Isn’t a Ladder — It’s a Maze (Here’s How I’ve Learned to Navigate It)

 -

-That’s what separates good coworkers from great ones.
-And yeah, I’m still learning this every day.
+…separates good coworkers from great ones.
+I’m still learning this every day.

-Lesson learned: You can grow and still rest.
-You can aim high and still protect your time.
-Saying “not right now” isn’t lazy—it’s smart.
+Lesson learned: you can grow and still rest.
+Aim high, protect your time, and remember: saying “not right now” isn’t lazy—it’s smart.

 Some Final (Messy, Honest) Thoughts

 Career development isn’t one-size-fits-all.
 What works for me might not work for you.
-But the idea is the same: keep growing.
-Keep checking in with yourself.
-Don’t let comfort turn into complacency.
+But the principle is the same: keep growing, keep checking in with yourself, and don’t let comfort turn into complacency.

-Whether you’re aiming for leadership, switching lanes, or just trying to get better at what you already do — you’re not behind.
+Whether you’re aiming for leadership, switching lanes, or improving at what you already do—you’re not behind.
 You’re on your own path.
 And that’s more than okay.